9 Pro Traveler Moves You Have to DO once You Start Getting Paid To Travel.

 If you’re paying and being reimbursed, it might be even more beneficial to you to get a travel credit card.
 You’ll build status and points faster.
 You have to use the credit card wisely though, pay for things you would normally pay for anyway, then it’s easier to pay it off monthly and get more points every month.

-If you fly frequently, you should have TSA precheck or Global entry and maybe even CLEAR also.
+If you fly frequently, you should have or and maybe even also.
 Some travel credit cards will reimburse you for the purchase of those services.
 Compare credit cards carefully as the annual fees can range from $50 annually for the Navy Federal Flagship Rewards to $650 annually for American Express Platinum.
 Both cards offer reimbursement of one or more of those trusted traveler programs that make getting through airport security a breeze.

 Do I need TSA pre-check, Global Entry, or CLEAR?